frozenspider/adsl-watcher/README.md

 ==============

 Watches the router status, logging connection details to a database.
-Supports only my personal router model (Upvel UR344AN4G+), but extensible framework support is implemented.
+Supports only my personal router/modem models (Upvel UR344AN4G+, Tenda D820B), but extensible framework support is implemented.

 Configuration